Using Trello for Project Management

 We are not building epics and playing planning poker.
 We are not defining user stories and tying related cards together in any relationships.
 We do this on purpose.
 By running small lean boards, there is simply not a need for overhead. we can create a card in 15 seconds.

 Put URLs in the description not the title.
 Do this for the simple reason that the links will be clickable in the description and are not clickable in the title.
 Try to put URLs in every bug report as it greatly speeds up developer access to the bug report.

-The are quite a few keyboard shortcuts but it should start with the letter 'q' and the spacebar.
+There are quite a few keyboard shortcuts but start with just the letter 'q' and the spacebar.
 'Q' will filter only cards assigned to you.
 Spacebar will toggle the card being assigned to you.
 One part of our Trello workflow is to assign no one to all cards on the done stack.
 That is almost fun when I hit Q then hover over all the cards still assigned to me and hit the spacebar.